Studentsafe - Inbound University Insurance

 - Cancellation/refund needs approval.

-- Please complete and email the refund application to the Insurance Office.
+- Please email [email protected] to request a refund.
 You will be advised on your situation.

 Can I cover my partner/family with Studentsafe - Inbound University cover?